fredericferry/baroclinic_perturbation_ecmwf/README.md

 # perturb_era5
-Plot maps of various meteorological fields to study a baroclinic perturbation in ERA5 reanalysis data
+Study a baroclinic perturbation in ERA5 reanalysis data with plots of various meteorological diagnostics

 Note 1 : This code was developed for educationnal purposes, and for French students.
 So the comments in the notebook are in French but the graphics and legends are in English.